mattiamalonni/capistrano-telegram/README.md

 ## Installation

-1. Add this line to your application's Gemfile:
+1. Add this line to your application's `Gemfile`:

    ```ruby
    gem 'capistrano-telegram'